llvm/circt/docs/RationaleFIRRTL.md

 reserved word, not withstanding de-duplication or relevant annotations on the module.

-Instances shall use the name given in Chisel, unless they conflict with a verilog reserved.
+Instances shall use the name given in Chisel, unless they conflict with a verilog reserved word.
 Instances have preferential use of the name in the output in case of a conflict, after ports.

 Chisel provides a "Don't Touch" annotation to protect entities from